-р displays the current settings (Figure 4.37) ? displays all the available options as well as an example on how to enter a command (Figure 4.38) S set a new configuration (see the example in Figure 4.38), sending the command c is required to permanently store the new settings RESET restart the iServer FACTORY set the iServer to it's factory default, the RESET command is required after the FACTORY command C permanently store the new settings a auit the telnet session
+get neip. р display the current settings (Figure 4.37) ? display all the available options as well as an example on how to enter a command ( Figure 4.38 ) s set a new configuration (see the example in Figure 4.38 ), sending the command ${\bf c}$ is required to permanently store the new settings RESET restart the iServer FACTORY set the iServer to it's factory default, the RESET command is required after the FACTORY command q quit the telnet session permanently store the new settings